 VICTORY!
 Bill to Honor Oregon Hero Minoru Yasui Passes Oregon Legislature Unanimously

-UPDATE: February 24, 2016 - A bill honoring the struggle and legacy of Oregonian Minoru “Min” Yasui, who fought against the internment of Japanese Americans, passed unanimously through both the Oregon Senate and House.
+UPDATE: February 24, 2016 - A bill honoring the struggle and legacy of Oregonian Minoru “Min” Yasui, who fought against the incarceration of Japanese Americans, passed unanimously through both the Oregon Senate and House.
 The legislation designates March 28 of each year as Minoru Yasui Day.
 The governor is expected to sign the bill into law.

 “With so much anti-immigrant rhetoric in the news, it’s refreshing that Oregon legislators came together across the aisle to support Minoru Yasui Day,” said Kimberly McCullough, ACLU of Oregon’s legislative director.
 “Min’s story is a reminder that we must remain vigilant to protect freedom for all people.”